Walter Judd (politician)

-Walter Henry Judd or I-te Chou (September 25, 1898 – February 13, 1994; his Chinese name is 周以德), was an American politician and physician, best known for his battle in Congress (1943–63) to define the conservative position on China as all-out support for the Nationalists under Chiang Kai-shek and opposition to the Communists under Mao Zedong.
+Walter Henry Judd (September 25, 1898 – February 13, 1994), also known as I-te Chou (周以德), was an American politician and physician, best known for his battle in Congress (1943–63) to define the conservative position on China as all-out support for the Nationalists under Chiang Kai-shek and opposition to the Communists under Mao Zedong.
 After the Nationalists fled to Formosa (Taiwan) in 1949, Judd redoubled his support.

-Education and early career
+Early life and education

 Judd was born in Rising City, Nebraska, the son of Mary Elizabeth (Greenslit) and Horace Hunter Judd.
-After training with the ROTC for the United States Army near the end of World War I, he earned his M.D. degree at the University of Nebraska in 1923.
-Next, he became the Traveling Secretary for the Student Volunteer Movement.
+After training with the ROTC for the United States Army near the end of World War I, he earned his M.D. degree from the University of Nebraska in 1923.

+Career

+After earning his medical degree from the University of Nebraska, Judd became the traveling secretary for the Student Volunteer Movement.
 From 1925 through 1931, Judd was a medical missionary in China, sent to assist Edward Bliss.
 He worked first in small clinic a backwater town, then became head of a large hospital in a sizable city.

-From 1931 to 1934 he worked at the Mayo Clinic in Rochester, Minnesota.

-Then, in 1934 he returned to China as a missionary physician until 1938, when he returned to Minnesota.
+From 1931 to 1934, he worked at the Mayo Clinic in Rochester, Minnesota.
+Then, in 1934, he returned to China as a missionary physician until 1938, when he returned to Minnesota.

-Political career and US foreign policy positions

 Upon his return the United States, he did not urge Americans to be isolationists.
 Instead, Judd encouraged support of China against Japanese aggression.